 5.5 Missed Repair Appointments

-Where the Tenant misses a second confirmed appointment, the council may recharge the Tenant for the cost of the abortive call.
-(Section 5.1 of the council's Repairs Policy, March 2018)
+Where the tenant misses a second confirmed appointment, the council may recharge the tenant for the cost of the abortive call.
 Standard charges are listed within the "Schedule of Costs for Recharges" document.

 5.6 Mutual Exchanges